Chemical Engineering for Scientists and Other Engineers

 Who will benefit

-This course is intended for anyone with a scientific, technical or non-chemical engineering background who wants to understand more about chemical engineering and its key concepts.
+Anyone with a scientific, technical or non-chemical engineering background who wants to understand more about chemical engineering and its key concepts.

 - What is chemical engineering